-We, the Site Director, faculty, and staff, congratulate you on your selection to attend the North Carolina Governor's School.
-We have written this Student Handbook to introduce you to our living and learning community.
-We believe such an introduction will clarify and thereby strengthen the decisions you must make about the school - whether you will come, how you will prepare for coming, how you will participate in this unique experience once you arrive.
-Many rich traditions have developed over the Governor's School's 56-year history, traditions that distinguish its academic and residential life from other schools.
-We ask that you read about them now so that you will be fully aware of what to expect when you arrive on campus June 20th.
+We have prepared this Student Handbook to introduce you to the living and learning community of Governor's School West (GSW).
+Many rich traditions have developed over the Governor's School's 50+ year history, traditions that distinguish its academic and residential life from other schools.
+We ask that you read about them now so that you will be fully aware of what to expect when you arrive on campus June 19th.